morotsman/primes_generator/README.md

 When working with GraphQL which also has a defined schema I came in contact with [contract testing].
 The contract tests great for finding breaking changes in API's.

-It would be possible to have something similar for gRCP, but to investigate that is out of scope for this assignment I think?
+It would be possible to have something similar for gRPC, but to investigate that is out of scope for this assignment I think?

 ## Error Handling

-The requirements did not mention what should happen if "bad" things happens when talking over gRCP, for example if the prime number generator goes down while we stream.
+The requirements did not mention what should happen if "bad" things happens when talking over gRPC, for example if the prime number generator goes down while we stream.

 You can do [retries and other things] but I assumed that this is out of scope?